Currencies & Exchange

 2. Cadeca (acronym for Casa de Cambio)

 This is the official government's currency exchange house.
 Exchange rate can be just a little bit higher than the bank, but they usually are more conveniently located.
-Cadecas can be found everywhere in Varadero: airport, many hotels and resorts, on the streets, shopping centers, etc. According to our experience, the Cadecas located in airports usually charge a higher service fee.
+Cadecas can be found everywhere in Varadero: airport, many hotels and resorts, on the streets, shopping centers, etc. However, in our experience, the Cadecas located in Cuban airports is usually the place where you'll get the least favorable exchange rate.

 3. Hotels and Resorts Front Desk